Bigoben20/vue_dashboard/frontend/README.md

 # frontend

-This template should help get you started developing with Vue 3 in Vite.
+This is a dashboard sidebar template.
+I created it with using TailwindCSS 3.

 ## Recommended IDE Setup